top of box

 L:1/8

 Now this gets a little more interesting.
 This line is used to modify the default note length.
 The default note length will be an eighth note (1/8) if the value of the meter is equal or greater than 0.75 (i.e. 3/4 or 4/4 time), or it'll be a sixteenth note (1/16) if the value is less than 0.75 (i.e. 2/4 time).
-The "L:" line is used to either make this explicit or change it from the default.
+The "L:" line is used to either make this default explicit or change it from the default.
 For instance, if the tune has a lot of 1/16 notes, you'll probably want to include the line "L:1/16".
-For notes of values other than the default value, you'll have to add a modifier in the body of the music to change it that note's value—the less of these modifiers, the less work, so plan ahead.
-You could also put an L: in the middle of a tune to change the default length for the remainder of the tune, if for some reason this saved a lot of coding work on your part.
+For notes of values other than the default value, you'll have to add a modifier in the body of the music to change that note's value—the less of these modifiers, the less work, so plan ahead.
+You could also put an L: in the middle of a tune to change the default length for the remainder of the tune, if for some reason this saved a lot of typing on your part.

 Q:1/4=80